MortimerGoro/MGSwipeTableCell/README.md

 See [`MGSwipeDemo`](demo/MGSwipeDemo) for a complete project where you can test the variety of transitions on a real device/simulator.

+##Setup your project

+You can use CocoaPods to include MGSwipeTableCell into you project:

+    pod 'MGSwipeTableCell'

+You can use Carthage to include MGSwipeTableCell into your project.
+Just add this dependency to your Cartfile:

+    github "MortimerGoro/MGSwipeTableCell"

 ##Usage

 ###Basic